Data Science & Analytics (Higher Diploma)

 Higher Diploma in Science in Data Science & Analytics (Level 8 on the National Framework of Qualifications).

-Calendar & Contact hours
+Contact hours (part-time)

 Please note that applicants will be required to pay an acceptance fee of €550 online if a place on a course is offered.
 This fee is deductible from the overall course fee.